amaranth-lang/amaranth/docs/guide.rst

 ..
 TODO: FSM() should require keyword arguments, for good measure

-The reset state of the FSM can be provided when defining it using the :py:`with m.FSM(reset="Name"):` argument.
+The initial (and reset) state of the FSM can be provided when defining it using the :py:`with m.FSM(init="Name"):` argument.
 If not provided, it is the first state in the order of definition.
 For example, this definition is equivalent to the one at the beginning of this section:

 .. testcode::

-    with m.FSM(reset="Set Address"):
+    with m.FSM(init="Set Address"):
         ...

 The FSM belongs to a :ref:`clock domain <lang-domains>`, which is specified using the :py:`with m.FSM(domain="dom")` argument.
 If not specified, it is the ``sync`` domain.
 For example, this definition is equivalent to the one at the beginning of this section: